Sometimes I search for the unswallowing place.

 Sometimes the black rolls out of me and on to the bridge.
 It pools on the stones of the bridge, making them notstone.

-The bridge is not turning black, though.
+The bridge is not turning white, though.
 It is still itself.

 I stop walking.
 The black seeps out of my fingers and toes.
 I wait for it to splash up and over the sides and make the bridge a notbridge, but it doesn’t.